History of the Jews in Africa: Anglo-Jews

-The Zimbabwe Jewish Community was mainly of British citizenship, whose arrival coincides with the first white colonists in the 1890s.
-At its peak in the early 1970s, it numbered some 7,500 people (80% were of Ashkenazi descent), who lived primarily in the two communities of Salisbury and Bulawayo.
-Smaller rural communities also existed for short periods in Que Que, Umtali and Gatooma.
+The Zimbabwe Jewish community was mainly of British citizenship, whose arrival coincides with the first white colonists in the 1890s.
+At its peak in the early 1970s, it numbered some 7500 people (80% Ashkenazi Jews) who lived primarily in the two communities of Salisbury (now Harare) and Bulawayo in Matabeleland.
+Smaller rural communities also existed for short periods in Kwekwe, Umtali (now Mutare), and Gatooma.
 The community declined in part due to age, but most Jewish residents in Zimbabwe left after violence and social disruption.
 In 2007, the local Jewish community had declined to 270.
 The community had strong links with Israel.

-In 2003, the Bulawayo Shul was burnt down in an anti-Semitic act of violence.
+In 2003, the Bulawayo Hebrew Congregation Synagogue burned down; this was followed by several letters justifying the fire based on economic antisemitism.

 The Lemba People

-The Lemba,"wa-Remba", or "Mwenye" are a Bantu-speaking ethnic group which is native to Zimbabwe and South Africa, with smaller, little-known branches in Mozambique and Malawi.
+The Lemba,"wa-Remba", or "Mwenye" are a Bantu-speaking ethnic group native to Zimbabwe and South Africa, with smaller, little-known branches in Mozambique and Malawi.
 According to Tudor Parfitt, when he first worked in the field among the Lemba in South Africa, Zimbabwe and Malawi in the 1980s, they numbered an estimated 50,000.
-They speak the same Bantu languages which their geographic neighbours speak and they also bare a physical resemblance to their geographic neighbors, but some of their religious practices and beliefs are similar to Jewish and Islamic practices and beliefs.
+They speak the same Bantu languages which their geographic neighbours speak and they also bear a physical resemblance to their geographic neighbors, but some of their religious practices and beliefs are similar to Jewish and Muslim practices and beliefs.
 According to Parfitt, the Lemba claim that they once had a book which described their traditions but it was lost.

 Parfitt has suggested that the name "Lemba" may originate in chilemba, a Swahili word for the turbans which are worn by some Bantu men, or it may originate from lembi, a Bantu term for a "non-African" or a "respected foreigner".
-Magdel le Roux says that the name VaRemba may be translated as "the people who refuse" – probably in the context of "not eating with others" (according to one of her interviewees).
 In Zimbabwe and South Africa, the people prefer the name Mwenye.

 They have a tradition of ancient Jewish or South Arabian descent through their male line.
 Genetic Y-DNA analyses in the 2000s have established a partially Middle-Eastern origin for a portion of the male Lemba population.
 More recent research argues that DNA studies do not support claims of a specifically Jewish genetic heritage.